altenwald/ream/docs/protocol.md

 # Protocol

 The protocol to be connected to the database is based on plain TCP and no credentials for the first version.
-The system is based on asynchronous communication, when we are connected the system is giving us the banner:
+The system is based on asynchronous communication, when we are connected the system gives us the banner:

 ```
 REAM 1.0
 ```

-After that, we can send whenever a command and the server is sending us whenever information.
+After that, we can send a command and the server sends us whatever information.
 For example, if an event is published by another system, we are receiving this:

 ```
 EVENT emails 1001 16